 We are subject to federal and state income taxes in the United States based on a calendar tax year which differs from our fiscal year-end for financial reporting purposes.
 We use the asset and liability method to account for income taxes, under which current tax liabilities and assets are recognized for the estimated taxes payable or refundable on the tax returns for the current fiscal year.
-Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities are measured using enacted statutory tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be realized or settled.
-As of April 30, 2019, we recorded a net deferred tax liability in most jurisdictions except Utah and three other states for which a net deferred tax asset has been recorded.
+Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases, net operating loss carryforwards, and tax credit carryforwards.
+Deferred tax assets and liabilities are measured using enacted statutory tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be realized or settled.
+As of July 31, 2019, we recorded a net deferred tax liability in most jurisdictions except Utah and three other states for which a net deferred tax asset has been recorded.
 Valuation allowances are established when necessary to reduce net deferred tax assets to the amount expected to be realized.
-Due to the positive evidence of current taxable income coupled with forecasted profitability, no valuation allowance was required as of April 30, 2019 for most of our deferred tax assets.
-However, we recorded a valuation allowance of \$0.1 million as of April 30, 2019 and January 31, 2019 with respect to unrealized capital losses for which we do not expect to generate taxable capital gains in order to utilize the capital losses in the future.
+Due to the positive evidence of current taxable income coupled with forecasted profitability, no valuation allowance was required as of July 31, 2019 for most of our deferred tax assets.
+However, we recorded a valuation allowance of \$0.1 million as of July 31, 2019 and January 31, 2019 with respect to unrealized capital losses for which we do not expect to generate taxable capital gains in order to utilize the capital losses in the future.

-Comparison of the three months ended April 30, 2019 and 2018
+Comparison of the three and six months ended July 31, 2019 and 2018